 I teach at my home studio only a few blocks from the ocean in the city of San Francisco.
 My students range in age from 5 to 85 years old and I love teaching them all.

-Though some of my young students go on to attend conservatories like the Juilliard School, my real love is teaching quirky, bright kids who won't make their living as musicians.
+Though some of my young students go on to attend conservatories like the Juilliard School, my real love is teaching quirky, bright kids who probably won't make their livings as musicians.
 My hope for all my students is that music will be a healthy, wonderful way to express themselves for the rest of their lives.

 I attended the Juilliard School and earned a Bachelor of Music in Piano Performance from the University of Southern California where I studied with John Perry.
-I also earned a Master of Music in Piano Performance from the Peabody Conservatory where I was a student of Leon Fleisher.
+I also received a Master of Music in Piano Performance from the Peabody Conservatory where I was a student of Leon Fleisher.

 I have 50 recordings of standard piano teaching repertoire.
 With the brilliant editor Keith Snell, I co-wrote the series, Piano Town, a 20-volume series for beginning piano students ages 7 - 10.

 If you're looking for teaching inspiration, visit teachwithdiane.com!